 Related to attributes, another factor affecting demand is the tastes of the buyer.
-Although a somewhat nebulous concept, 'tastes' are a powerful influence on demand.
+Although a somewhat nebulous concept, 'taste' is a powerful influence on demand.
 Changes in taste can give rise to the growth of entirely new markets and the demise of mature ones.

-The growth in popularity of hybrid powered cars over recent years is an illustration of changes in taste.
-However, their demise might be just as rapid as a result of negative publicity surrounding their use e.g. the relatively short range and difficulties of recharging vehicles.
+The growth in popularity of electric cars over recent years is an illustration of changes in taste.
+However, their demise might be just as rapid as a result of negative publicity relating to their relatively short range and the difficulties of recharging them.